Eyad El Askalany

-Eyad El Askalany Shoeib El Sayed, known as Eyad El Askalany (إياد العسقلاني; born 24 December 2004) is an Egyptian football player who plays as a centre-back for Russian club Rostov.
+Eyad El Askalany Shoeib El Sayed, known as Eyad El Askalany (إياد العسقلاني; born 24 December 2004) is an Egyptian football player who plays as a centre-back for Pyramids on loan from Russian club Rostov.

 Club career

 On 4 February 2024, El Askalany signed a contract with the Russian Premier League club Rostov.

 He made his debut for Rostov on 2 April 2024 in a Russian Cup game against Khimki.
 The game ended scoreless, and El Askalany converted his kick in the penalty shoot-out that Rostov won 7–6.

 El Askalany made his league debut for Rostov on 6 April 2024 against Sochi.

+In July 2026, El Askalany returned to Egypt and joined Pyramids on a season-long loan with an option to buy.

 International career

 El Askalany represented Egypt at the 2023 U-20 Africa Cup of Nations.